SakoDroid/telego/README.md

  To send back text or media (such as photo, video, gif, ...) you can use Send methods.
 There are several send methods such as **SendMessage** and **SendPhoto**.
 There is two ways to send back data to the client.
 First way is using unique chat ids (which are integers that are unique for each chat) to send data to private chats, groups and supergroups.
 Second way is using chat username which can be used to send back data to supergroups (with username) and channels.
 Methods that use username as chat identificator end with `UN`.

- We will cover all the methods below.
+ We will cover some of the methods below.
 All these methods are fully documented in the source code and will be described here briefly.
 In all methods you can ignore `number` arguments (int or float) by passing 0 and ignore `string` arguments by passing empty string ("").
   * **Note** : All bot methods are simplified to avoid unnecessary arguments.
-To access more options for each method you can call **AdvancedMode()** method of the bot that will return an advanced version of bot which will give you full access.
+To access more options for each method you can call `AdvancedMode()` method of the bot that will return an advanced version of bot which will give you full access.

  #### **Text messages**